Kennedy, Queensland: Geography

+The eastern coastal part of the locality is within the Girramay National Park, as is the north-west of the locality.
+Other areas in the west of the locality are part of the Cardwell State Forest.
+The remaining land use is a mixture of agricultural purposes, including growing crops (particularly sugarcane) and grazing on native vegetation.

+Dallarchy Aerodrome is at 56480 Bruce Highway on (18.1780°S 145.9495°E) and serves the nearby town of Cardwell to the south.
+The aerodrome has a 1 km grass runway and is operated by the Cassowary Coast Regional Council.

 History

 The locality was named after the Kennedy railway station, which was originally the Mulgan railway station until it was renamed in 20 February 1926 after the explorer Edmund Kennedy.

 Kennedy Creek Provisional School opened on 14 March 1927, becoming Kennedy Creek State School on 1 November 1944.
 It was renamed Kennedy State School on 19 February 1945.